Trinity Rodman: 2021

 At age 18, Rodman became the youngest player to be drafted in NWSL history when the Washington Spirit selected her as their first draft pick (second overall) at the 2021 NWSL College Draft.
 Before being drafted by the Spirit, she had never been to Washington, D.C.
 Rodman made her professional debut on April 10, 2021, scoring a goal within five minutes of being subbed on against the North Carolina Courage in the 2021 NWSL Challenge Cup group stage.
 On April 15, she assisted Ashley Sanchez's stoppage-time winner in a 1–0 victory over Racing Louisville.
-She appeared all four of the Spirit's matches during the Challenge Cup, where they finished in fourth place in the East Division with a record.
+She appeared in all four of the Spirit's matches during the Challenge Cup, where they finished in fourth place in the East Division with a record.

 Rodman was the Spirit's second-leading scorer with 6 goals (behind Ashley Hatch) and added 5 assists in 22 games in her rookie regular season.
 The team finished in third place during the regular season with a record and advanced to the playoffs.
 After the Spirit defeated North Carolina Courage 1–0, Rodman scored in the Spirit's 2–1 win against OL Reign to advance to the final, where they faced the Chicago Red Stars.
 Rodman helped lift the Spirit to their first league championship with an assist Kelley O'Hara's winning goal.
 At age 19, Rodman became the youngest player in league history to record an assist in the playoffs.

 On November 17, 2021, Rodman was named NWSL Rookie of the Year and to the NWSL Best XI.
 She earned U.S. Soccer Young Female Player of the Year honors the following month.
 On February 2, 2022, Rodman signed a contract extension with the Washington Spirit running until after the 2024 season, with an option for 2025.
 It was reported that the new contract was worth $1.1 million, making Rodman the highest paid player in NWSL history.